maxerbox/vscode-discord/README.md

 * Facultative: Add Visual Studio Code as "Game" on discord. **If you don't add it, it will still display "Playing Visual Studio Code" when you close it.**

+## Changing the default icons

+To change the default language icons, see [#12](https://github.com/maxerbox/vscode-discord/issues/12)

 ## Extension Settings

 This extension contributes the following settings: